stephan83/babar/README.md

     console.log(babar([[0, 1], [1, 5], [2, 5], [3, 1], [4, 6]]));

-While it does it best to render the data automatically, you can also pass along some options.
+While it does its best to render the data automatically, you can also pass along some options.

     var babar = require('babar');